mayeranalytics/pyUBX/readme.md

 ### Kaitai

 [Kaitai](http://kaitai.io) is a parser generator for binary structures.
 It looks very promising and would have been a great fit.
-Unfortunately, Kaitai can only create parsers but not writers (serializers).
+Unfortunately, Kaitai can only create parsers but not generators (serializers).
 We'll look again at Kaitai when this limitation is lifted.
-Since the `pyUBX` message definition is written in Python it shouldn't be difficult to generate the necessay `.ksy` yaml files automatically.
+Since the `pyUBX` message definitions are written in Python it shouldn't be difficult to quickly generate the necessay `.ksy` yaml at a later stage.

 ### arobenko/ublox